mattreinking/Credit_Risk_Analysis/README.md

 - LoanStats_2019Q1.csv

 ### Metrics
+- Accuracy: The reliabilty of the predictive scoring
-- pre = Precision: The reliability of positive classification
+- pre = Precision: The reliability of positive classification.
+Low precision equates to a large number of false positives.
-- rec = Recall: The ability to find all positive samples
+- rec = Recall: The ability to find all positive samples.
+Low recall equates to a large number of false negatives.
 - spe = Specificity: The recall of negative values.
 What portion of negative predictions are true
 - f1 = F1 Score: Weighted average of the Recall and Precision rate
 - geo = Geometric Mean: Analyzes algorithmic performance on a score of 0.0-1.0